56 West River Street 570-408-4350 (T) 570-408-5096 (F) Email

 Small and -- "shhh" -- very quiet.

-Doane hall is a single-sex living environment for first year females.
+Doane hall is a single-sex living environment for first year males.
 The capacity of this building is 12 beds with a support staff of one RA.
 Singles and doubles are offered as housing options.